-The term "network path" as used herein refers to a sequence of nodes in a network that are communicatively coupled for transmitting data in one or more data units of a specified network protocol between a pair of nodes in the network includes a protocol endpoint of the network protocol.
+The term "network path" as used herein refers to a sequence of nodes in a network that are communicatively

+A "data unit", as the term is used herein, is a data entity specified according to a network protocol for transmitting data contained in and/or otherwise identified by the data entity.
+A data unit is transmitted between a pair of nodes in a network path to send the data in and/or otherwise identified by the data unit from a source node to a destination node that includes a protocol endpoint of the network protocol.
 A network protocol explicitly and/or implicitly specifies and/ or otherwise identifies a schema that defines one or more of a format for a valid data unit and a vocabulary for content of a valid data unit.
-One example of a data unit is an Internet 5 Protocol (IP) packet.
+One example of a data unit is an Internet Protocol (IP) packet.
 The Internet Protocol defines a format for an IP packet that defines a header for identifying a destination address that identifies a destination node and a payload portion for including a representation of data to be delivered to the identified destination node.
-The terms "data 10 unit", "data packet", and "packet" are used interchangeably herein.
+The terms "data 20 unit", "data packet", and "packet" are used interchangeably herein.
 One or more data units of a first network protocol may transmit a message of second network protocol.
 For example, one or more data units of the IP protocol may include a TCP message.
-In another example, one or more 15 TCP data units may transmit an HTTP message.
+In another example, one or more 25 TCP data units may transmit an HTTP message.